josephhardinee/inrad_reader/README.rst

 Description
 ===========
-This library reads in inrad fiels and converts them to pyart objects where they can then be written to cf radial.
+This library reads in inrad files and converts them to pyart objects where they can then be written to cf radial.

 This also installs the commandline tool inrad_to_cf